Laukikrathod2007/Laukikrathod2007/README.md

 -----

-## The Full Stack — All Foundations
+## My Tech Stack — All Foundations

 *Not just a developer.
 An engineer who owns the entire lifecycle:*